mnbnkr/duelyst.gg-improvements/card-text/edited-converted/keywords_&_tooltips_converted.md

           This minion can use the effect by paying 2 mana.
 Using an ability exhausts the minion.

 keyword:  **Airdrop**
-          This minion can be summoned anywhere on the board.
+          This minion can be summoned anywhere.

 keyword:  **Armour**
           Takes 1 less damage from all sources (not stackable with itself).